lavanyat15/Data-Science-Portfolio/README.md

 # DataScience-Portfolio
-Repository containing portfolio of data science projects completed by me for academic and self learning purposes.
+DataScience Portfolio - Repository containing portfolio of data science projects completed by me for academic and self learning purposes.
 ## 1 .
 DataScience with Python

 The task involves identifying which customer attributes relate significantly to customer default rates and to build a predictive model one can use to better classify potential customers as being ‘at-risk’.
 Used machine learning regression methods in Python for this task.